 As part of the ordering process, the vendor provides several notifications to the government.
 In all cases the vendor must provide these notices to GSA according to the delivery schedule in the table below (Figure 6).
 An agency may define a different delivery schedule in the TO (see Appendix B.4) otherwise the EIS contract schedule in Figure 6 is the default.
+Figure 6 also includes the EIS contract section that defines the specific contents of each notification.
 The delivery of notices to the agency is also at the discretion of the agency and the agency must define and request notification requirements in the TO.